ls0/TestRep1/HelloWorld.md

  __samsungStatistics2*__      |        68                 |     10299
  **summaryTable1**            |          81               |      180
  __summaryTable2*__           |       68                  |    180
-__*These two files have matched means and standard deviations and are the most likely needed for the project, else the files with 81 columns also includes 13 additional means that are not matched with standard deviations.__
+__*These two files have matched means and standard deviations and are the most likely needed for the project, else the files with 81 columns and 13 additional means that are not matched with standard deviations can be used.__

 ## R-script Function and Usage
 ##References: